 A true torticollis is the result of a small knot of tangled fibres in one of the side neck muscles, the sterno-cleido mastoid muscle (SCM).
 This knot of muscles has a scary name, called an SCM tumour which is known as “lump” in Latin.
 But don’t let the name scare you; it’s not cancer.

-The other type of torticollis is called an acquired torticollis.
-This means that it has developed after birth, either as a result of some shortening form the position that the baby has been lying in or due to bruising during the birth.
+An acquired torticollis develops after birth either because of some shortening from the position that the baby has been lying in, or due to bruising during birth.

-Some babies with torticollis also have developmental dysplasia of the hip, this means that the hip joints might not be developing properly and should have been picked up immediately after your baby was born when the midwife does the initial APGAR tests.
+Some babies with torticollis also have developmental dysplasia of the hip, which means that the hip joints might not be developing properly and this should have been picked up immediately after your baby was born, when the midwife did the APGAR tests.

 We’ve also compiled a list of frequently asked questions which will help you understand more about Plagiocephaly and other variants of flat head syndrome.
 Likewise, we have a selection of case studies and testimonials that provide an insight into our treatments.